Article

 Rollout timelines

 • The reforms will be introduced route‑by‑route, starting in the 2027/28 academic year.
-Early subjects include digital, education and early years, finance and accounting, health & science and care services, will go live in 2028/29.
+Early subjects include digital, education and early years, finance and accounting, health and science and care services, will go live in 2028/29.

 • By 2030/31, the full suite of V Levels, T Levels and reformed Level 2 qualifications will be available, replacing legacy vocational qualifications in phases.
 The government has confirmed that no qualifications will lose funding in 2026/27 (including BTECs) as previously shared, giving providers and employers more time to implement the new qualifications.